spapas/spapas.github.io/content/react-redux-tutorial.rst

         return errors;
     }

+I just used a very simple regular expression to check the validity of the date (it must be in the format YYYY-MM-DD) - this is just to make a point, for normal date rendered you should use moment.js_.

 This validate function is called *whenever a form field is changed* so, depending on the implementation of course, the error messages will be shown and hidden as the user types in the fields.
 Please notice that when the user starts typing in a field in an empty form, this field may be valid but all other